matthew-hre/matt-init/cli/README.md

 ## License

-CC BY-SA 4.0
+MIT

 ## Acknowledgements

 - Thanks to [@antfu](https://github.com/antfu/) for the ESLint config
 - Shoutout to [@w3cj](https://github.com/w3cj/) from the Syntax team for general project setup advice, and the `try-parse-env.ts` script
-- Quick mention to [create-t3-app](https://github.com/t3-oss/create-t3-app/) for pointing me in the right direction architecture-wise
+- Quick mention to [create-t3-app](https://github.com/t3-oss/create-t3-app/) for
+  pointing me in the right direction architecture-wise